MarcelloTinoco/cloud-config-server/README.md

-# config-server
+# cloud-config-server
-The Service Configuration Server
+Spring Cloud Config Server that interacts with Git Repository to serve configuration files.